-The fitted maximum combine-harvested grain yields, equating to 7·9 and 4·0 t/ha (expressed at 850 g DM/kg FW) for conventional and organic systems, respectively, are consistent with average commercial yields in the UK (FAOSTAT average for UK 2006-08 = $7\cdot8$ t/ha; Lampkin et al. (2006) estimate 4·5 t/ha for UK organic).

-In the conventional area the soil N availability+ fertilizer N quantity of 78+200 kg N/ha were close to UK estimates of 80 + 187 kg N/ha (Sylvester-Bradley & Kindred 2009).
-The peak NUE, NHI and $NUtE_g$ were also close to the calculated averages for UK milling wheat of 22, 0.75 and 33 kg DM/kg N, respectively (Sylvester-Bradley & Kindred 2009), and well within the ranges found previously for wheat grown at this site with similar husbandry (Kindred & Gooding 2004).
+The fitted maximum combine harvested grain yields, equating to 7.9 and 4.0 t/ha at 85 % DM for conventional and organic systems respectively, are consistent with average commercial yields in the UK (FAOSTAT average for UK 2006-2008 = 7.8 t/ha; Lampkin et al. (2006) estimate 4.5 t/ha for UK organic).
+In the conventional area the soil N availability + fertilizer N quantity of 78 + 200 kg N/ha were close to UK estimates of 80 + 187 kg N/ha (Sylvester-Bradley & Kindred 2009).
+The peak NUE, NHI and NUtEg were also close to the calculated averages for UK milling wheat of 22 kg DM/kg N, 0.75 and 33 kg DM/kg N respectively (Sylvester-Bradley & Kindred 2009), and well within the ranges found previously found for wheat grown at this site with similar husbandry (Kindred & Gooding 2004).
 There is less comparative data for organic wheat.
-The approach used in the present study to estimate available N (Crop NY+Weed NY), although comparable to the approach for the conventional wheat (Crop NY at zero N fertilizer), is open to criticism.
-Clearly, more soil mineral N is potentially available in the organic system, and a significant amount of this would be at risk of loss.
-Baresel et al. (2008) estimated total mineralized N under German organic winter wheat following 3-year fertility building phases to average c.
-175 kg N/ha, similar to the value used in the present study for available N. However, the German work also calculates 40 kg N/ha to be lost during winter and it is quite possible that the value in the present work underestimates total N availability by a similar quantity.
+The approach used here to estimate available N (Crop NY + Weed NY), although comparable to the approach for the conventional wheat (Crop NY at zero N fertilizer), is open to criticism.
+Clearly more soil mineral N is potentially available in the organic system, and a significant amount of this would be at risk of loss.
+Baresel et al. (2008) estimated total mineralized N under

+German organic winter wheat following three year fertility building phases to average about 175 kg N/ha, similar to the value we use for available N. However, the German work also calculates 40 kg N/ha to be lost during winter, and it is quite possible that our value underestimates total N availability by a similar quantity.
 Nonetheless, peak Grain NY in the organic wheat presented here is 15-20 kg N/ha less than average values reported by Baresel et al. (2008).
-The peak values of NUE and NUtEg of 20, and 32 kg DM/ kg N for organic wheat presented here are also lower (24 and 42 in the German work, respectively).
-The performance of wheat in the organic system in the present work was compromised by the weeds, with 0.15 of available N being recovered in weeds growing in the plots of Mercia (tall), the most competitive Mercia line.
+The peak values of NUE and NUtEg of 20, and 32 kg DM/kg N for organic wheat presented here, are also lower (24 and 42 in the German work respectively).
+The performance of wheat in our organic system was compromised by the weeds, with 15 % of available nitrogen being recovered in weeds growing in the plots of Mercia (tall), the most competitive Mercia line.
 It is possible that NUE would have improved if post-establishment weed control measures, such as finger-tine hoeing had been employed, or if crop seed rates had been increased to improve competitive ability, but neither method necessarily increases Grain NY or NUtE of the grain in organic systems (Samuel & East 1990).